hg-mirrors/pypy_extradoc/blog/draft/2018-12-gc-disable/gc-disable.rst

 Recently I have merged the gc-disable branch, introducing a couple of features which are useful when you need to respond to certain events with the lowest possible latency.
-This work has been kindly sponsored by `Gambit Research`_ (which, by the way, is a very cool and geeky place where to work, in case you are interested_).
+This work has been kindly sponsored by `Gambit Research`_ (which, by the way, is a very cool and geeky place where to work_, in case you are interested).

 The PyPy VM manages the memory using a generational, moving Garbage Collector: periodically, the GC scans the whole heap to find unreachable objects and